padrinobook/padrinobook/02-job-board-application.md

 ### Writing first tests

-Now it is time to begin with developping our code with tests.
-As mentioned in the introduction, we will *describing the behavior of code*[^bdd] with the framework [RSpec](http://rspec.info/ "RSpec").
+Now it is time to begin developing our code with tests.
+As mentioned in the introduction, we will *describing the behavior of code*[^bdd] with the testing framework [RSpec](http://rspec.info/ "RSpec").

-As we created the controller with `padrino g controller page` Padrino created spec file under *spec/app* for us automatically.
+As we created the controller with `padrino g controller page` Padrino created a spec file under *spec/app* for us automatically.
 So let's examine *spec/app/controller/page_controller_spec.rb*:

     require 'spec_helper'